nemyung/vjlpt/README.md

 A modern, interactive flashcard application designed to accelerate Japanese vocabulary mastery for JLPT success.
 Built with cutting-edge web technologies to deliver a seamless learning experience across all devices.

-> [!WARNING]
-> **Mobile-First Design**: This application is currently optimized exclusively for mobile devices.
-The UI and user experience are tailored for smartphone usage.
-Desktop compatibility may be limited.

 ## 🛠 Tech Stack